anandhakrishnanh1998/AI_Dino_Game/README.md

 # AI_Dino_Game
 I will first use simple scripts to get the highest score in the dino game then let an AI learn to play by itself.

-brave://dino/ - link for the dino game test
+brave://dino/ - link for the dino game test test again